anrisys/hariseninBootcamp/Project_3 (Individual Project) React App/README.md

     npm run dev
     ```

 4. You will be directed in to Login Page.
-Then please login with the one account which username and password stated in the accountSample.js file.
+Then please login with one account in accountSample.js file.